PaddlePaddle/Quantum/tutorial/mbqc/Introduction_EN.md

 ## Introduction

-Measurement-Based Quantum Computation (MBQC) module is a simulation tool for universal quantum computing, developed based on Baidu PaddlePaddle.
+Measurement-Based Quantum Computation (MBQC) module is a simulation tool for universal quantum computing, developed based on Paddle Quantum.
 Unlike the conventional quantum circuit model, MBQC has its unique way of computing [1-8] and thus common circuit simulation tools cannot be directly used for the simulation of this model.
-To facilitate further research and exploration of MBQC, we have designed and provided several core modules in the module that are required for simulation.
+To facilitate further research and exploration of MBQC, we have designed and provided several core modules that are required for simulation.

 On the one hand, as with common quantum circuit simulators, we can use the module to quickly build and train quantum neural networks, which have powerful application prospects in the field of artificial intelligence such as quantum chemistry, quantum natural language processing, and quantum finance.
 On the other hand, the MBQC module demonstrates its unique advantages in computational efficiency in some special cases, especially in quantum shallow circuit simulations, where the required computational resource can be significantly reduced, leading to a potential opportunity for larger-scale quantum algorithm simulations.

-Our module is currently the first and the only systematic tool in the industry that supports the simulation of MBQC.
+Our module is the first and only systematic tool in the industry that supports the simulation of MBQC.
 We sincerely look forward to its learning and usage by quantum computing enthusiasts and researchers.
 Welcome to join us and discover the infinite possibilities of MBQC together!

 ## Features